 The Equity Summit is a virtual gathering of thought leaders and practitioners who come together to discuss insights and strategies to ensure that racial equity is a key priority in any smart growth approach.
-The Equity Summit takes place virtually, February 7-9.
+The Equity Summit took place virtually, February 7-9, 2023.

 Equity Summit Recordings

 - Keynote presentation with Joy Bailey Bryant

 - Advocacy & Community Leadership for Zoning Reform Panel